 Are you ready to buy a home for the first time?
 It is an exciting experience to purchase a starter home, and many people are anxious to get into the home of their dreams.
+In this article we will discuss What to Look for in a Starter Home.
 If you are in the market to buy your first home, then there are a few things that you should be looking for in your starter home:

 Location is Important